TeyonP/FullStackProject-/README.md

 1. User will be directed to our homepage to complete a registration form.
 2. User will be required to login with their username and password
 3. Once the user has logged in, they will be directed to the shopping page where they can view, create, and purchase various anchor charts

-# Technical Issues

--Heroku Deployment-
-1. We initally experienced deployment issues due to different versions of node being installed.
-2. Incorrect Port Setup.
-We created a env.process.port file to bind our web server to the port.
-3. Missing gitignore file.
-Could'nt connect to POSTGres database
-4. Heroku didn't recognize our routes, we created a routes files to help with this issue.

--CRUD Operations
-1. Pre-popultated modal form for the update function.
-2. Issues with routing endpoints

 # Server Deployment: Heroku